Metrography – London Tube Map to large scale collective mental map

-Nowadays our orientation is very often not longer based exclusively on the actual geography and their landmarks.
-There are loads of alternatives, from street numbers to GPS routing in our smartphones, to guide us to a destination.
-All of those wayfinding devices have in common that they are abstracted projections of the real world’s spatial arrangement.
-Which brings us to two interesting implications: First, because abstraction means in this case a decrease of information, something is lost.
-And second, the longer you are using a device the more you accept it or get used to it.
-For instance the geographical structure of transportation networks are often reshaped to provide users with more understandable transit maps.
-These distortions have a major influence on people’s perception of a city’s geography, to the point they get stored mentally and become the collective representation of the real world’s geography.
+Nowadays our orientation is seldom based on the actual geography and their landmarks alone.
+There are a myriad of alternatives, from street numbers to GPS routing in our smartphones, to guide us to a destination.
+The feature that all of these wayfinding devices have in common is that they abstract the real world spatial arrangement.
+For us, the implications of this abstraction are two-fold: First, the simplification of geography translates into a filtering of information and context and second, the longer we rely on these wayfinding devices, the more we become accustomed to a curated geography.
+This is most prominent in public transit maps which distort the spatial dimensions of a city into comprehensible nodes and lines.
+These distortions have a major influence on our perception of a city’s geography, often times defining our own individual mental maps of space and thus becoming the collective representation of the real world’s geography.

 ‘Metrography’ attempts to explore this phenomenon using the most famous of transit maps: the London Tube Map.

 Metrography – Web Applet

 Interactive version of the print, open in fullscreen

 Reshaped Structure According to the London Tube Map

 Similar to the process of my MapMap Vauxhall project, all real world geographical locations of stations, railway tracks and thames riverbanks have been matched with the corresponding positions on the London Tube Map.
 In the image above this process is demonstrated, you can see the mapping of the river thames, victoria line and stations.

 First video shows the mathematical deformation mesh, which is applied in the second clip to tube stations, railways and the river thames.
 Both videos start with the real world geography and blend then gradually over to the Tube Map structure.